Waterhouse Byrne Baird Shield

-One of the Oldest Cross Country Races in the World

 The Waterhouse Byrne Baird Shield is the oldest and longest consecutively run club cross-country event in Ireland, and one of the oldest in the world.

 History

 It was first held in 1896, for members of the then-new Donore Harriers Club, when a Dublin jeweller by the name of Mr. Samuel Waterhouse, presented the Donore Harriers club with a silver shield for a 10-mile handicap cross-country race.
 The shield was known as the 'Donore Harriers Waterhouse Challenge Shield'.